Boommage/goAi/README.md

-# Discord Ai messenger(WIP)
+# Auto-DM AI
+A chat bot that reads discord messages and responds to them on my behalf.

-The goal of this program is to read from a discord message and respond accordingly.
-The user should be able to adjust the Ai's behavior patterns through simple cli menus.
-The user should be able to utilize two ai models, llama3 and Deepseek.
+The user should be able to adjust the Ai's behavior patterns through simple cli menus. llama3 and Deepseek.
+Powered by llama3 and (soon)Deepseek-L1